saeyslab/multinichenetr/vignettes/basic_analysis_steps_MISC.knit.md

 }
 ```

+We suggest to split up the analysis in at least two scripts: the code to create this MultiNicheNet output object, and the code to analyze and interpret this output.
+For sake of demonstration, we will continue here in this vignette.

 # Interpreting the MultiNicheNet analysis output

 ## Visualization of differential cell-cell interactions

 ### Summarizing ChordDiagram circos plots

 In a first instance, we will look at the broad overview of prioritized interactions via condition-specific Chordiagram circos plots.
+The aim of this visualizatin is to provide a summary of the top prioritized senderLigand-receiverReceptor interactions per condition (between all cell types or between cell type pairs of interest).

 We will look here at the top 50 predictions across all contrasts, senders, and receivers of interest.